Recordings made outside of Blackboard Collaborate Ultra need to be added to the module folder in DMU Replay to ensure:

 When uploading downloaded .mp4 files, please note you can drag and drop or browse for multiple files, allowing them to be uploaded in a batch (if you have downloaded multiple files from Collaborate).

-10. Delete the downloaded video file (.mp4) from your computer.
+10. Delete the downloaded video file (.mp4) from your computer – if necessary.

-*.mp4 is the video format that Blackboard Collaborate Ultra uses.
-It stands for MPEG4 Part 14.
+*.mp4 stands for MPEG4 Part 14.
 Further information about this video format can be obtained by clicking this link.